 Harvested by hand from crocus flowers, saffron is widely known as being the world’s most expensive spice, but despite its cost, it’s widely used in a range of Mediterranean dishes.
 This orange-yellow spice gives food a grassy, herbaceous flavor and has been used in the region for more than three millennia.
 Saffron is essential for classic Mediterranean dishes like bouillabaisse and paella.

-One of the seasonings that originated in the Mediterranean, thyme is also one of the region’s more pungent herbs and it is used both for its flavor and the fact that its antimicrobial properties make it an excellent preservative.
-It brings a minty, savory character to foods that is similar to the flavors from oregano and marjoram.
-Thyme takes well to drying and the dried herb is best used in dishes that braise for a long time.
+One of the seasonings that originated in the Mediterranean, thyme is also one of the region’s more pungent herbs, and it is used both for its flavor and the fact that its antimicrobial properties make it an excellent preservative.
+It brings a minty, savory character to foods that are similar to the flavors of oregano and marjoram.
+Thyme takes well to drying, and the dried herb is best used in dishes that braise for a long time.
 Use it in your stews and tomato-based pasta sauces.

 One of the most distinctive herbs in Mediterranean cooking, Basil’s flavor profile consists of licorice and mint notes combined with a bright herbaceousness and a little citrus.
-Basil pairs well with tomatoes and is as enjoyable on a Margherita pizza as it is in a caprese salad.
+Basil pairs well with tomatoes and is as enjoyable on a Margherita pizza as it is on a Caprese salad.
 Outside of Italy, basil is used in Greek-style tomato sauces and some versions of Spanish gazpacho.

 Cumin comes from the area around the Mediterranean, and it’s used for its slight bitterness, nuttiness, and spicy warmth.
 While it is more often associated with Indian and Latin American cooking than with classic Mediterranean cooking, it does show up in dishes like the spinach and feta cheese pie from Greece known as hortopita and Spanish espinacas con garbanzos.